plotly/documentation/README.md

 * `test-published` is a directory just like `published` except urls are not migrated to our official `PlotBot` user
 * `test-published/images`/`published/images` hold all the examples identified by corresponding `id` (hard-coded folder name)
 * `test-published/references`/`published/references` hold json objects which are used to generate web content for each langauge

+##user.json file:

+Since we need to make a lot of plots, we need a user to do so.
+However, we can't have username-api_key pairs for our official docs just floating around.

+If you need to use the `run.py` and `publish.py` programs, you'll need the *secret* `users.json` file.

 ## some philosophy